5 Benefits of Embedded Integration Platforms for SaaS Products

 Providing a great customer experience for integrations is difficult

-How can you solve these integration challenges?
+How do embedded integration platforms solve integration challenges?

-This is where an embedded integration platform comes into the picture.
-With this platform, you can create productized, reusable, configurable integrations for your customers.
 Do you have two dozen customers who need an integration between your product and a specific CRM?
 Build the integration one time and deploy it to all those customers.

 Does each customer need to have a unique integration configuration?
 You can ensure that all configuration options are built into a single integration, allowing each customer to change credentials, endpoints, and everything else that's unique to them.